rrcobb/backgammon/notes/devlog.md

 Tested, seems like this isn't happening -- Seems like there are bugs in validmoves generation... it looks like I can bear off any pieces?

+- show who beat who in scoreboard (not just wins and losses)

 ## UI / TODO

-- show who beat who in scoreboard (not just wins and losses)

-- improved turn info
-- highlight that it's your turn?
+- hide / show for different labeled sections

 - display about the strategy
   - show probabilities of hits / other events